MichaelsPlayground/NfcTagIdentifier/readme.md

 ## Mifare Classic family

+Some tag facts: 7-byte UID or 4-byte NUID identifier, Individual set of two keys per sector to support multi-application with key hierarchy, the data is organized in sectors with of 4 blocks each (last / 4th block containts the keys and access rights); each block is 16 bytes long.

 // for details see: https://android.googlesource.com/platform/frameworks/base/+/48a5ed5/core/java/android/nfc/tech/MifareClassic.java
 // size could be 320 / SIZE_MINI, 1024 / SIZE_1K, 2048 / SIZE_2K or 4096 / SIZE_4K